CFQX-FM

 CFQX-FM (104.1 MHz, QX104) is a commercial radio station in Manitoba.
 It is licensed to Selkirk and serves the Winnipeg Metropolitan Region.
-CFQX broadcasts a country radio format and is owned by the Jim Pattison Group.
+CFQX broadcasts a country format and is owned by the Jim Pattison Group.
 The studios are at 177 Lombard Avenue in downtown Winnipeg.

 CFQX has an effective radiated power (ERP) of 100,000 watts, the maximum for most Canadian stations.
-The transmitter is off Pineridge Road near Garven Road in the Rural Municipality of Springfield.
+The transmitter is located along Pineridge Road 24E off Garven Road/Provincial Rd 213 in the Rural Municipality of Springfield.